 During the 2005/06 season, Hummels was called up to play in the Regionalliga with the Bayern Munich U23 side led by coach Hermann Gerland.
 By 1 January 2007, he’d secured himself a professional contract.
 His first appearance in the Bundesliga came on the last day of the 2006/07 season against FSV Mainz 05.
 Funnily enough, he lined up against his future centre-back partner at BVB - Neven Subotic - who was also making his debut Bundesliga appearance.

 After 12 years spent at Bayern, Hummels moved to Borussia Dortmund at the start of 2008.
-His first appearance in Black & Yellow came in a 1-0 DFB Cup win over Werder Bremen on 29 January.
-He went on to play in the quarter-final and semi-final wins but was left out of the final (a 2-1 a.e.t. defeat to Bayern) by then head coach Thomas Doll.
-However, in the years to come, Hummels would go on to play in five finals for BVB - more than any other player in club history.
+His first appearance in Black & Yellow came in a 1-0 DFB-Pokal win over Werder Bremen on 29 January.
+He went on to play in the quarter-final and semi-final wins but was left out of the final (a 2-1 defeat to Bayern after extra time) by then head coach Thomas Doll However, in the years to come, Hummels would go on to play in five finals for BVB - more than any other player in club history.
 During his time as a Dortmund player, he achieved football’s greatest honour: winning the World Cup in 2014.
 He was the only defender to be nominated for the Golden Ball award for best player at the tournament.
 Hummels played a key role in Germany’s success, and not just from a defensive point of view.
 He scored two goals en route to the trophy, including the winner in the 1-0 quarter-final victory over France.
+He won 76 caps for Germany in total.
+After a three-year break from international football, he was called back up to the national squad for the European Championship in 2021 and played in all four tournament games for the German national team.

 Hummels embodies the modern vision of the beautiful game, intelligently building up play from the back and using his anticipation to break up opposition attacks.
 More often than not, he gets to the ball before opposition strikers and barely commits any fouls.
+In 387 Bundesliga games, he has committed only 271 fouls.
 He possesses extraordinary technical ability, exceptional aerial prowess and a monk-like sense of zen when it comes to pressure situations.
 He impresses through his calm and confident performances and his excellent positional play.
-In possession, the 31-year-old (born 16 December 1988) often takes up the role of playmaker, bringing the offensive players into the game with his accurate long balls forward.
+In possession, the 33-year-old often takes up the role of playmaker, bringing the offensive players into the game with his accurate long balls forward.
 It’s no wonder that opposing teams often look to press him.

 One of the values that parents Hermann and Ulla passed on to him was that ''you don’t always get what you want.''
 Already as a youth international, Hummels’ modesty shone through.
 When the youth squad was invited to watch the senior team play, Hummels chose not to travel to the stadium in the ''VIP shuttle.''
 Instead, he made the journey in a packed U-Bahn train with the rest of the fans.